nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 AES tables in ROM
 ~~~~~~~~~~~~~~~~~

-The :option:`CONFIG_MBEDTLS_AES_ROM_TABLES` Kconfig variable controls if the AES lookup tables will be placed in ROM
+You can set the :option:`CONFIG_MBEDTLS_AES_ROM_TABLES` Kconfig variable to place the AES lookup tables in ROM instead of RAM.
-instead of RAM.
-This decreases the RAM usage of ~8KB with an additional cost of ~8KB.
-Executing in ROM will be slower.
+This decreases the RAM usage by about 8 KB with an additional cost of about 8 KB of ROM.
+Note that executing operations in ROM is slower.
-If the configuration :option:`CONFIG_MbEDTLS_FEWER_TABLES` is set, then the size moved from RAM to ROM is ~2KB.
+If the configuration :option:`CONFIG_MBEDTLS_FEWER_TABLES` is set, then the size moved from RAM to ROM is about 2 KB.

 +------------------------------------------------+---------+-------+-----+
 | Option                                         | Default | Min   | Max |